Cloud-XRN/saronite-webwallet/README.md

-# Saronite Webwallet - a lightweight web wallet for Saronite based on OpenMonero
+# Saronite Webwallet - a lightweight web wallet for Saronite based on OpenMonero (To be updated soon)

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Saronite related JSON REST service.
 For this purpose,